josefsbreakfast/Polaris-Protocol/Polaris_Dormant/emotional_territories/not_ready_to_name.md

 Not because I am hiding...

-...because this part was taken from me too early,
+...because this part was taken from me too early.
-And I deserve to walk back in when I’m whole.
+I deserve to walk back in when I’m whole.

 No Fork.
 No state.